 We may see the shiny bling when looking at someone with more; however, what we are not seeing is the underlying weak point, so instead of yearning for a glimpse of someone else’s world, we can elect to focus on doing the best we can with what we have, the fulfillment we gain is worth all of the glitter.

 Think about your first apartment or house.
-I prided myself in thrifting, recycling, and repurposing cool things.
+I prided myself on thrifting, recycling, and repurposing cool things.
 My place represented what I found aesthetically pleasing and was within my budget.
 I sewed slipcovers to make my shabby sofa look chic and garnered praise for upscaling a dowdy dresser.

 Very little of what I once used to decorate remains, except for some cookware I will probably never part with.
 But at that time, I loved my humble and boho-chic style even before there was a name for it.

-Doing our best has taken a spiral downward when the value was not set on accomplishment but instead on just showing up.
+Doing our best has taken a downward spiral when the value was not set on accomplishment, but instead on just showing up.
 To win is to win; however, setting our sights on what our win is is most important.

 Sometimes, just finishing is the goal; at other times, we want to push the envelope more.
-It really has no bearing on anyone else’s opinions of the situation.
+It has no bearing on anyone else’s opinions of the situation.
 No one is walking in our shoes.
 Just starting may be someone’s highest accomplishment.

 Always Do Your Best.
 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse and regret.